Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Please note:

-• Madrid is one hour ahead of Lisbon, so remember to reset your watch before going to bed.
+• Madrid's time zone is one hour ahead of Lisbon's, so remember to reset your watch before going to bed.

 • If you're connecting between Madrid and other major Spanish cities (such as Seville) by high-speed AVE train, you'll need to transfer between Chamartin Station and Atocha Station across town.
 This is easy, since local and regional trains run frequently between the two stations.

 • The Lusitánia Comboio Trenhotel isn't a luxury train like the Venice-Simplon Orient Express or the Royal Scotsman.
-It's clean and comfortable, but its purpose is to transport you between Lisbon and Madrid, not to pamper you with the railway equivalent of a five-star cruise.
+It's new, clean, and comfortable, but its purpose is to transport you between Lisbon and Madrid, not to pamper you with the railway equivalent of a five-star cruise.

 Tickets and reservations